 Lisa Karrer is an interdisciplinary artist with an international background in live performance, composition, video and installation.
 She creates narrative-based works that offer multiple visual, audio and sensory environments to the viewer, conceptual portals into what she calls warm technology.
 Her art practice includes and combines musical composition and electronic sound design, video (including green-screen), hand-built ceramics, and pastel drawings.
 Lisa collaborates with a wide range of artists and ensembles, presenting her works in the U.S. and abroad.
-She is also a visiting artist and educator, lecturing on themes such as the theory of Hauntology, and approaches to multi-arts practice.
+She is also a visiting artist and professor, facilitating workshops and lecturing on topics such as the theory of Hauntology, The History of Politics and Performance, Cultural Anthropology, and the Art of Installation.

 Collaborators and professional colleagues include: